Read this Linjer watch review to find out if Linjer’s minimalist men’s watches are a good choice for you (and your wallet).

 It’s nice to know that the face won’t get scratched up every time something like this happens.

-The domed shape is purely aesthetic, but you should know that it’s harder to manufacturer and, therefore, more expensive.
+The domed shape is purely aesthetic, but you should know that it’s harder to manufacture and, therefore, more expensive.
 That’s why you don’t see it on many affordable watches.

 Ronda 5 Series Movements